Bartozzz/json-overrides/README.md

 // }

 override(obj, "projectD");
-// TypeError: Overrides for projectD not found
+// Error: Overrides for projectD not found

 override(123, "projectD");
-// Error: Expected JSON to be an object (got number)
+// TypeError: Expected JSON to be an object (got number)

 override(true, "projectD");
-// Error: Expected JSON to be an object (got boolean)
+// TypeError: Expected JSON to be an object (got boolean)
 ```

 ## Tests